Kong/insomnia/DEVELOPMENT.md

 Insomnia uses [`lerna`](https://lerna.js.org/) to manage multiple npm packages within a single repository.
 There are currently two package locations:

-- `/packages` contains related packages that are consumed by `insomnia-app` or externally
+- `/packages` contains related packages that are consumed by `insomnia-app` or externally.
-- `/plugins` contains plugin packages that are included by default with the application
+- `/plugins` contains plugin packages that are included by default with the application.

 ## The `insomnia-app` Main Package